lifeich1/bilibili-api-rs/README.md

 ## Features

-### plugin

-"plugin" feature enable a bevy plugin for helping emit api request as background task.
+- `plugin`: enable a bevy plugin for helping emit api request as background task.